Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 Optical Brightener counter marked with IMPACK’S OBP system.

 This optical brightener, used originally to bleach the carton, has the property of an invisible ink under normal light and glow under blacklights.
 We then add a "blacklight led array" at the operating station to make this mark visible by the packing person(s).

-Counting and separating devices: Over the years we have developed our own automatic counting and separation device called the “Intro” unit which is included in all our fully automated packing and stacking solutions along with a standalone version for semi-automatic solutions.
+Add a counting and separating device: Over the years we have developed our own automatic counting and separation device called the “INTRO” unit which is included as part of all our fully-automatic packing and stacking equipment along with a standalone version for our semi-automatic packers.

 IMPACK’S INTRO: An automated counting and separating device with a laser counter and double-belt system.

 This device counts the box edges with a laser counter.
 Once the count is reached, a first belt section is stopped to block the incoming shingle.
 A second belt section is accelerated to pull the boxes into the downstream unit.
 Once the shingle separation is complete, the two sections start back.

 Despite being a requirement as part of every fully automatic packer on the market, there are many other ways of doing this process.